TAKE ON CANNOCK CHASE.

 Your efforts will be rewarded with views of the picturesque Sherbrook Valley with its mixture of woodlands, hill-climb trails and open heathland as you run on multi-terrain paths into Abraham's Valley.

 This is just an initial course description as it may change before the event.
+A course map will be available within the next few weeks.

 You must be aged 16 or over on the day of the event to take part.
 Persons aged 16 or 17 must take part with either a parent, guardian or, if having obtained their parent or legal guardian’s permission, another registered participant aged 18 or over.